FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Attribute Cast]()----Changes the size/precision Houdini uses to store an attribute.

+[Attribute Composite]()----Composites vertex, point, primitive, and/or detail attributes between two or more selections.

 [Attribute Copy]()----Copies attributes between groups of vertices, points, or primitives.

 [Attribute Create]()----Adds or edits user defined attributes.